Mac (computer): History

-1979–1996: "Macintosh" era
+1979–1984: Development

 Steve Jobs, here photographed by Bernard Gotfryd, introduced the Macintosh computer in January 1984.
 Shown on the Mac screen is a shin-hanga by Goyō Hashiguchi titled in 髪梳ける女; lit. 'hair-combing woman'.
 (Display the shin-hanga image.)

 In the late 1970s, the Apple II became one of the most popular computers, especially in education.
 After IBM introduced the IBM PC in 1981, its sales surpassed the Apple II.
 In response, Apple introduced the Lisa in 1983.
 The Lisa's graphical user interface was inspired by strategically licensed demonstrations of the Xerox Star.
-Lisa surpassed the Star with intuitive direct manipulation, like the ability to drag and drop files, double-click to launch applications, and move or resize windows by clicking and dragging instead of going through a menu.
+Lisa surpassed the Star with intuitive direct manipulation, including the ability to drag and drop files, double-click to launch applications, and move or resize windows by clicking and dragging instead of going through a menu.
 However, hampered by its high price of and lack of available software, the Lisa was commercially unsuccessful.

 Parallel to the Lisa's development, a skunkworks team at Apple was working on the Macintosh project.
 Conceived in 1979 by Jef Raskin, Macintosh was envisioned as an affordable, easy-to-use computer for the masses.
 Raskin named the computer after his favorite type of apple, the McIntosh.
 The initial team consisted of Raskin, hardware engineer Burrell Smith, and Apple co-founder Steve Wozniak.
-In 1981, Steve Jobs was removed from the Lisa team and joined Macintosh, and was able to gradually take control of the project due to Wozniak's temporary absence after an airplane crash.
+In 1981, Steve Jobs was removed from the Lisa team and joined the Macintosh team.
+He gradually took control of the project, aided by Wozniak's temporary absence after an airplane crash.
 Under Jobs, the Mac grew to resemble the Lisa, with a mouse and a more intuitive graphical interface, at a quarter of the Lisa's price.